caydenlund/argh/README.md

 ### `std::string argh::operator()(std::string names[])`

-`std::string names[]` - The list of names of the parameter.
+`std::string names[]` - The list of names of parameters.

 `return (std::string)` - The value of the first parameter present; if none are present, an empty string.

+### `std::string argh::operator[](int index)`

 Overload the [] operator to access the positional arguments by index.

-### `std::string argh::operator[](int index)`

 `int index` - The index of the positional argument.

 `return (std::string)` - The value of the positional argument.

+# Build:

+The argh library is built using Google's Bazel utility.

+    $ cd src && bazel build //argh

+And that's it.
+That is seriously all it takes.
+The binary will be put in the `bazel-bin` directory.

+If you want to run the unit tests, you can do so with:

+    $ cd src && bazel test //argh/tests:argh.test

+Bazel will automatically download and build the gtest library for you, run the tests, and save the results in the `bazel-testlogs` directory.